CloudBytes-Academy/CloudBytes.dev/content/articles/99999980-upgrade-python-on-linux.md

 echo "alias py=/usr/bin/python3" >> ~/.zshrc
 echo "alias python=/usr/bin/python3" >> ~/.zshrc
 ```
 Now you can run your files with `py` or `python`.
 To help you skip the hassle in virtual environment setup and package management, consider using [PDM](https://pdm.fming.dev/latest/).

+You can also learn how to [set up a WSL terminal](https://github.com/hdadhich01/wsl-terminal) to have a full-fledged Python development environment.